hmrc/pillar2-service-guide/source/documentation/amendUKTR.html.md

 <a href="figures/amenduktr-test-sequence.svg" target="blank"><img src="figures/amenduktr-test-sequence.svg" alt="Sequence diagram showing REST calls for testing amend UK Tax Return" style="width:520px;" /></a>

-Once a UK tax return has been submitted, it can be amended any number of times before the end of the amendment window.
+Once a UKTR has been submitted, it can be amended any number of times before the end of the amendment window.
 The status of the tax return can be checked by sending a GET request using the *Obligations and Submissions* endpoint.

 ```shell
 curl --request GET \